 To create your own step template, perform the following.

-- Navigate to the Library ➜ Step Templates area and click the Add button
+- Navigate to the Library ➜ Step Templates area and click Add.

 - Select a built-in step to base your custom step template on.